Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 You no longer just look at the finished product.

-You start to read what isn't written.
+You start reading what isn't written.

 You start to understand why some yarns cost more.